sc0ttj/component/README.md

   - `validator`: validate states against a schema (_like a simple PropTypes_)
   - `html`/`htmel`: simpler, more powerful Template Literals (_like a simple JSX_)
   - `emitter`: an event emitter - share updates between components
+  - `tweenState`: animate nicely from one state to the next
   - `storage`: enables persistent states (between page refreshes, etc)
-  - `tweenState`: animate nicely from one state to the next
+  - `syncTabs`: Synchronize state updates & page renders between browser tabs
   - `devtools`: enables easier component debugging in the browser

 ---